 This rule is is also important if you have 3x3x3 “shape mod” cubes (like Fisher Cube or Barrel Cube or others) that have single-colored edge pieces.
 Then you can’t see if one of these is in wrong orientation.
 These cubes are not unsolvable if you see 1 or 3 yellow edges.
 More about this in the Fisher Cube video linked above.

-If you like to see how to make the yellow cross in a (german) video, here it is:
+If you like to see how to make the yellow cross in my (german) video, here it starts:

 But we have to go on with the yellow cross.
 It is oriented right now, but we still have to position it correctly, because presumably some of the yellow edges are above the wrong centers:

 Our goal is now to sort the edge pieces correctly so that the yellow cross fits correctly at all 4 sides with the center pieces of the second layer.
 For that we have to turn the upper layer to test out a position where 2 (or all 4) edges match with the side colors.

 If you find a position for all 4 edges, you turn the upper face to that position and then you can skip this step.
 But 2 edges always match!
 If anyone claims that in all (4) upper face positions a maximum of only 1 edge matches, then he has not searched carefully enough.

 If you found that position where 2 edges match and 2 don’t, then you hold the cube in a way that the swapping edges are in front and left position or in front and back position.

 In the first case, where you need to swap 2 adjacent edges: The following move sequence “Sune + U” swaps the left and the front edge of the yellow cross:

 (R U R‘ U R U2 R‘) + U

 The first seven moves (in brackets) are called “Sune” (spoken Soo-Ne, not sun).
 It swaps the two edges.
 The closing U move brings the cross back in the right positon so that all 4 edges match with the side colors.